Single-shot sorting of M\"ossbauer time-domain data at X-ray free-electron lasers: Results

-In order to search for the presence of different dynamics classes, we employ an agglomerative clustering algorithm~\cite{ward1963hierarchical} on the set of the $N_\textrm{hs}$ shots with highest signal content.
+{\bf Clustering step.} In order to search for the presence of different dynamics classes, we employ an unsupervised machine-learning approach in the form of an agglomerative clustering algorithm~\cite{ward1963hierarchical} on the set of the $N_\textrm{hs}$ shots with highest signal content.
 The clustering is based on calculating the pairwise distances between the $N_\textrm{hs}$ shots.
-As a distance measure $d(a,b)$ between two shots $a$ and $b$, we use the negative Poissonian log-likelihood $P(a,b)=-\sum_i a_i \cdot \ln{b_i} - b_i - \ln{\Gamma(a_i+1)}$, symmetrized by using the maximum of both directions $d(a,b)=\text{max}\left[P(a,b), P(b,a)\right]$ and evaluated within an analysis region of interest (ROI) on the time axis.
+As a distance measure $d(I_i,I_j)$ between the APD traces of two shots $I_i$ and $I_j$, we use the negative Poissonian log-likelihood $P(I_i,I_j)=-\int_\text{ROI}\text{d}t \, I_i(t) \cdot \ln{I_j(t)} - I_j(t) - \ln{\Gamma(I_i(t)+1)}$ integrated over the analysis time ROI, symmetrized by using the maximum of both directions $d(I_i,I_j)=\text{max}\left[P(I_i,I_j), P(I_j,I_i)\right]$ and evaluated within an analysis region of interest (ROI) on the time axis.
 As illustrated in the ``clustering'' box in Fig.~\ref{fig:algorithm}, the two closest shots are joined into a single cluster.
-This clustering step is then repeated until only two clusters remain (For the result when enforcing three clusters see Ext.
-Data Fig.~\ref{fig:stabilityAnalysis} and Appendix~\ref{stability}).
+This clustering step is then repeated until only two clusters remain (For the result when enforcing three clusters see Supp.
+Fig.~\ref{fig:stabilityAnalysis} and Appendix~\ref{stability}).
 We employ the complete-linkage measure~\cite{johnson1967hierarchical} to quantify the distance between two clusters, which is defined by the maximum of the pairwise distances between individual elements of the two clusters.